rbailen/Spring-Boot-Security/README.md

 ### Projects

-- jwt: Spring Boot application that makes use of JWT authentication for securing an exposed REST API
+- **jwt**: Spring Boot application that makes use of JWT authentication for securing an exposed REST API
-- oauth2-jwt: Spring Boot application that builds an OAuth 2.0 Authorization Server to authenticate your identity and a Resource Server which handles authenticated requests
+- **oauth2-jwt**: Spring Boot application that builds an OAuth 2.0 Authorization Server to authenticate your identity and a Resource Server which handles authenticated requests

 ### Running jwt